Ritchie Blackmore: 2000s–present

-In subsequent albums, particularly Fires at Midnight (2001) which featured the Bob Dylan song "The Times They Are a Changin'", there was occasionally an increased incorporation of electric guitar into the music, whilst maintaining a folk rock direction.
+In subsequent albums, particularly Fires at Midnight (2001), which featured the Bob Dylan song "The Times They Are a Changin'", there was occasionally an increased incorporation of electric guitar into the music, whilst maintaining a folk rock direction.
 A live album, Past Times with Good Company was released in 2002.
 After the next studio album's release, an official compilation album Beyond the Sunset: The Romantic Collection was released in 2004, featuring music from the four studio albums.
 A Christmas-themed holiday album, Winter Carols was released in 2006.
-Through numerous personnel changes, the backing musicians have totalled 26 persons.
+Through numerous personnel changes, the duo has utilized over 26 backing musicians on their releases.
 Blackmore sometimes played drums in recording studio.
 They choose to avoid typical rock concert tours, instead limiting their appearances to small intimate venues.
 In 2011, Night said, "We have actually turned down a lot of (touring) opportunities."
-Blackmore continued to write her vocal melodies.
-They have released eleven studio albums, with the latest one being Nature's Light in 2021.
+Blackmore's Night has released eleven studio albums to date, with the latest one being Nature's Light in 2021.

 A re-formed Rainbow performed three European concerts in June 2016.
 The concert setlists included both Rainbow and Deep Purple material.
 The band featured metal singer Ronnie Romero, keyboardist Jens Johansson and bassist Bob Nouveau.

 Equipment

 During the 1960s, Blackmore played a Gibson ES-335 but from 1970 he mainly played a Fender Stratocaster until he formed Blackmore's Night in 1997.
 The middle pick-up on his Stratocaster is screwed down and not used.
 Blackmore occasionally used a Fender Telecaster Thinline during recording sessions.
-He is also one of the first rock guitarists to use a "scalloped" fretboard which has a "U" shape between the frets.
+He is also one of the first rock guitarists to use a "scalloped" fretboard, which has a "U" shape between the frets.